Scale-Dependent Loop Corrections to the Inflationary Power Spectrum: Introduction

-Building on these recent frameworks \cite{Braglia:2025cee,Braglia:2025qrb} provided a definitive answer to this question in the context of slow-roll inflation.
+Building on these recent frameworks, as well as a technique introduced in~\cite{Ballesteros:2024cef} to compute in-in integrals in dimensional regularisation,~\cite{Braglia:2025cee,Braglia:2025qrb} provided a definitive answer to this question in the context of slow-roll inflation.
 There it was explicitly shown that both the renormalised scalar--and scalar-induced tensor--power spectrum at 1-loop are indistinguishable from the tree-level result.
+The case of the scalar-induced tensor-power spectrum was previously solved in Ref.~\cite{Ballesteros:2024cef}, whose results agree with those of~\cite{Braglia:2025cee}.
 In this sense, slow-roll inflation is radiatively stable in a strong operational sense, as quantum corrections do not lead to observable modifications of the late-time power spectrum.
 In this paper, we extend this line of investigation to situations in which the EFT of inflation contains an additional physical time scale controlling the time dependence of the interactions.
 Such scenarios, often referred to as {\em primordial features}, go beyond the adiabatic slow-roll regime and involve a more explicit breaking of time-translation invariance.
 They are a natural prediction of many UV-complete inflationary models~\cite{Chen:2010xka,Achucarro:2022qrl} and, although they have not been detected with statistical significance to date, they improve the fit to CMB data compared to slow-roll scenarios~\cite{Planck:2018jri}.
 We focus on two representative examples; resonant and sharp features, which correspond to small oscillatory and localised corrections to the inflationary background, respectively\footnote{Another common type of primordial feature is the so-called classical primordial standard clock, generated when a massive field classically oscillates during inflation~\cite{Chen:2014cwa,Braglia:2021ckn}.
 However, these models are inherently multifield, and modeling such a time dependence of the background requires going beyond the single-field EFT (see, e.g.,~\cite{Pinol:2024arz}), which is outside the scope of this paper.}.
 Although both cases introduce time-dependent couplings within the EFT, they do so in qualitatively different ways, and this difference can be traced to symmetry considerations rather than to the detailed form of the background.

 We first show that, independently of the detailed background evolution, the theory remains renormalisable in the EFT sense.
 In particular, loop divergences can always be absorbed into a finite set of counter-terms whose structure is fixed by the symmetries and power counting of the effective action.
 An important technical aspect of this analysis is that operators which are redundant at tree level must be retained in the presence of time-dependent couplings in order to achieve a consistent renormalisation.
 This result establishes the closure of the EFT under loops even in the presence of explicit time dependence.